Order of Australia: Fraser and Hawke governments

+Re-establishment and abolition of Knights and Dames

-On 19 March 2014, Prime Minister Tony Abbott advised the Queen to reinstate the level of knight/dame and the Queen co-signed letters patent to bring this into effect.
+On 19 March 2014, monarchist prime minister Tony Abbott advised the Queen to reinstate the level of knight or dame and the Queen co-signed letters patent to bring this into effect.
 The change was publicly announced on 25 March, and gazetted on 17 April 2014.
-Up to four knights and/or dames could be appointed each year, by the Queen of Australia on the advice of the Prime Minister of Australia after consultation with the Chairman of the Order of Australia Council.
+Up to four knights or dames could be appointed each year, by the Monarch of Australia on the advice of the prime minister after consultation with the chairman of the Order of Australia Council.

-Five awards of knight and dame were then made, to the outgoing Governor-General, Quentin Bryce; her successor, Peter Cosgrove; a recent Chief of the Defence Force, Angus Houston; a recent Governor of New South Wales, Marie Bashir; and Prince Philip.
-This last award was met with ridicule and dismay by some in the Australian media.
+Five awards of knight and dame were then made, to the outgoing governor-general, Quentin Bryce; her successor, Peter Cosgrove; a recent chief of the Defence Force, Angus Houston; a recent governor of New South Wales, Marie Bashir; and Prince Philip.
+This last award was widely met with ridicule and dismay by many in the Australian media.
+The award was also heavily criticised in the community, with 72% disapproving and 12% in favour of the award to Prince Philip in a ReachTEL poll.

 The Australian Labor Party continued to oppose knighthoods and damehoods.
 Leader of the opposition Bill Shorten stated in March 2014 that the party would again discontinue the level if it were to win the next Australian federal election.

-Abbott's tenure as prime minister ended in September 2015.
-Two months after coming into office, on 2 November 2015, pro-republican Prime Minister Malcolm Turnbull announced that the Queen had approved his request to amend the Order's letters patent and cease awards at this level.
+The knighthood decision was a significant factor that caused Liberal party members to question Abbott's leadership, with Malcolm Turnbull succeeding in a challenge to take the prime ministership in September 2015.
+Two months after coming into office, the new republican prime minister announced that the Queen had approved his request to amend the Order's letters patent and cease awards at this level.
 Existing titles would not be affected.
 The move was attacked by monarchists and praised by republicans.
 The amendments to the constitution of the Order were gazetted on 22 December 2015.

+2015 to present

+Yvonne Kenny AM represented the Order at the 2023 Coronation.